dwarvesf/brainery/changelog/2023-whats-new-december.md

 ---
 tags:
-  - newsletter
   - consulting
   - performance-review
   - doty
-title: 2023 Dec + title
+title: What's new in December
 date: 2024-01-03
 description: In December, we launched our Consulting Team, released our finding on tech trends, and last but not least, got everyone ready to wrap up 2023.
 authors: